Murder of Selena: Murder

-Selena was critically wounded.
-She ran towards the lobby, leaving a trail of blood 392 ft long.
+Selena, bleeding profusely from her external wound, ran towards the lobby, leaving a trail of blood 392 ft long.
 She was seen clutching her chest screaming, "Help me!
 Help me!
 I've been shot!".
-Saldívar was still chasing after her, pointing the gun at her, and calling her a "bitch".
+Saldívar chased after her, raising the revolver and calling her a "bitch".
 According to motel staff, Saldívar seemed "calm" and went back in her room after chasing Selena.
 According to Carlos Morales, who was waiting outside the motel, he heard screaming and saw Selena running towards him.
 She grabbed Morales and screamed, "They'll shoot me again!".
-Motel staff noticed her clothes were "soaked in blood" when she approached the lobby.
+Motel staff noticed the singer's clothes were "soaked in blood" when she approached the lobby.

-Selena collapsed on the floor at 11:49 a.m.
-(CST) as hotel general manager Barbara Schultz telephoned the emergency services.
-Selena screamed at the staff, telling them, "Lock the door!
-She'll shoot me again!”
-The singer identified Saldívar as her assailant and gave the number of the room where she had been shot.
-She was "mortally wounded [and] terrified" when she identified Saldívar, having said her last words "Yolanda... (room) 158."
-Shawna Vela and hotel sales manager Ruben DeLeon tried to stop the flow of blood.
-Selena's condition began to deteriorate rapidly as motel staff attended to her.
-DeLeon tried to talk to Selena but noticed she was beginning to lose consciousness; he said she was moaning and moving less often.
-DeLeon noticed Selena's eyes had rolled back and that she went limp.
+Selena fell to the floor at 11:49 a.m. as hotel general manager Barbara Schultz summoned emergency services.
+The singer told the staff, "Lock the door!
+She'll shoot me again!"
+She identified Saldívar as her assailant and gave the number of the room where she had been shot.
+Selena was "mortally wounded [and] terrified" when she identified Saldívar, having said her last words "Yolanda... (room) 158."
+Her condition began to deteriorate rapidly as motel staff attended to her.
+Motel sales manager Ruben DeLeon tried talking to Selena but discovered she was beginning to lose consciousness; he said she was moaning and moving less often.
+He noticed Selena's eyes had rolled back and that she went limp.

 An ambulance arrived at the scene in one minute and 55 seconds.
-The paramedics tore away the green sweater where the bleeding was taking place and applied a Vaseline gauze to Selena's wound, which stopped the surface bleeding.
-Selena's heartbeat was now very slow.
-A paramedic performed cardiopulmonary resuscitation to keep her blood circulating.
+Paramedics tore away the blood-stained green sweater and applied a Vaseline gauze to Selena's wound, which stopped the surface bleeding.
+Her heartbeat was very slow.
+One paramedic performed cardiopulmonary resuscitation to keep her blood circulating.
 Paramedic Richard Fredrickson said "it was too late" when he arrived in the lobby.
 He found a "thick [pool of blood] from her neck to her knees, all the way around on both sides [of her body]".
-Fredrickson could not locate a pulse.
+Fredrickson could not detect a pulse.
 When he placed his fingers on her neck, he felt only muscle twitches.

 A paramedic tried inserting an intravenous needle into Selena, but her veins had collapsed because of the massive blood loss and low (or no) blood pressure, making the insertion extremely difficult.
 Local police closed off Navigation Boulevard.
-When paramedics delivered Selena to Corpus Christi Memorial Hospital at 12:00 p.m.
-(CST), her pupils were fixed and dilated, there was no evidence of neurological function, she had no vital signs, and was declared clinically brain dead.
+When paramedics delivered Selena to Corpus Christi Memorial Hospital at 12:00 p.m., her pupils were fixed and dilated, there was no evidence of neurological function, she had no vital signs, and was declared clinically brain dead.
 Doctors were able to establish an "erratic heartbeat" long enough to transfer her to the trauma room.
 Doctors began blood transfusions in an attempt to re-establish blood circulation after opening Selena's chest and finding massive internal bleeding.